-- 1. Complete rehabilitation of Merrill Park and Becher Court projects - 2.
+- 1. Complete rehabilitation of Merrill Park and Becher Court projects by 12/31/21 - 2.
 Submit 4% tax credit with State credits for Highland Park - 3.
 Submit 4% tax credit with State credits for Carver Park 122 units - 4.
 Submit 9% Tax Credit Application for the Phase 1 of Hillside RAD conversion